 Something Interesting:

-Saturn’s rings are enormous — great rings of dust, ice, and rock stretching almost 300,000km from the gas giant — but they’re also surprisingly thin in places.
-Because of a quirk of how the rings orbit Saturn’s equator, on a tilt with the planet, every few years the rings appear to disappear because from our viewpoint on Earth we’re seeing them edge-on.
-Then, slowly but surely, over a course of months they come back into view again.
+Saturn’s rings are enormous — great rings of dust, ice, and rock stretching almost 300,000km from the gas giant — but they’re also surprisingly thin at only about 10m in general.
+Because of a quirk of how the rings orbit Saturn’s equator, on a tilt with the planet, approximately every 13-15 years the rings appear to disappear because from our viewpoint on Earth we see them edge-on.
+Then, slowly but surely, over a course of months and years they open up for us to see the gaps between the rings and planet again.

 Get more stargazing tips